-We encourage all patients to come to the surgery, where we have the proper equipment and facilities available, however, we do appreciate that some of our patients are housebound or very sick.
+We encourage all patients to come to the surgery, where we are better equipped and facilities available, however, we do appreciate that some of our patients are housebound or very sick.

 If you feel you need a Doctor or District Nurse to visit then please try to call before 10am.
 The Doctor may want to phone you back, as it may be possible to deal with the problem over the phone.